DeepakD11/Resume-Screening-And-Matching-System/README.md

 ├──reinforcementLearning.py      # Reinforcement Learning for Feedback Mechanism ├── requirements.txt             # Project dependencies
 ├── README.md                    # Project documentation
-├── resume_data.json             # Stored extracted resume data (if any)
+├── resume_data.json             # Stored extracted resume data (if any , generates when you run the streamlit application) ├── job_description.json         # Stored extracted job description data (if any, generates when you run the streamlit application)
-├── job_description.json         # Stored extracted job description data (if any) └── sample resume inputs          # you can find some sample resume pdfs or docxs
+└── sample resume inputs          # you can find some sample resume pdfs or docxs
 ```